anshuldante/ai-ds-ml-Theory/advanced-predictive-modeling-mastering-ensembles-and-metamodeling/readme.md

 * ### Routing cases to different models

   * We'll use kdd_98 data usecase for this one.
 The dataset has a lot of missing data, infact 0% of the rows in the dataset are complete.
-  * An observed pattern was, the missing data pattern for new users (RFA_3_FirstLetter = 'N') for older users.
+  * An observed pattern was, the missing data pattern for new users (RFA_3_FirstLetter = 'N') vs for older users.
   * On analyzing the 2 groups further, we see that the favoured variables for the new users and for the old users are quite different, which further strengthens our belief that this might be a usecase where we can use 2 different models for the 2 groups.
   * We end up building 2 different random forests for the 2 groups with different datasets and different variables.
   * But finally we do combine them and the combination results in simple and similar propensity scores, although the scores come from 2 different models in different cases, the final model is very easy to use and deploy.